coder-1612/Portfolio/README.md

 # Portfolio
 "Responsive Mini Portfolio" inspired by Bedimcode .
 This is a personal website to showcase your skills and it's super responsive.
-Built using HTML, CSS, &amp; JavaScript.
+Built using HTML, CSS, &amp; JavaScript.Implementation of drop down menu &amp; light/dark theme
 Website link:https://coder-1612.github.io/Portfolio/